rh-glaubke/QUANTIFA/README.md

 QUANTIFA can be downloaded directly from this repository.
 The algorithm comes in two variants: a Pacific variant (QUANTIFA_Pac_v###.m) and a non-Pacific variant (QUANTIFA_nonPac_v###.m).
 Be sure to download the correct variant based on your region of interest.

 ## Downloading the ORA-S5 Dataset
 QUANTIFA is designed to work with the Ocean Reanalysis System 5 data assimilation (ORA-S5).
-Included within this repository are three small python scripts that can be used to download data from three major ocean regions: the tropical Pacific Ocean, the tropical Atlantic Ocean, and tropical Indian Ocean.
+Included within this repository are three small python scripts that can be used to download data from three major ocean regions: the tropical Pacific Ocean, the tropical Atlantic Ocean, and the tropical Indian Ocean.
 Each downloaded data file contains a three-dimensional gridded field of potential temperature data at a 1° x 1° horizontal resolution for 75 depth levels (0 - 5902 m).
 Each grid box contains a 61-year time series of monthly mean potential temperature data extending from Jan 1958 – Dec 2018.

 To download these data, just follow these steps: